zanderso/drt/README.md

 $ dart run bin/my_new_dart_thing.dart
 ```
 I suspect there's even less typing if you use an IDE to help get set up.

-## Overview

-This package aims to give a more Python-y, script-y experience for Dart.
-It does
-this with some straightforward wrappers around the Dart SDK tooling.
-With this
-package you can do:

-And not worry about setting up a directory structure, editing the `pubspec.yaml`
-etc..
-That is you type in some Dart code, and then you're running.

-### Why not just use DartPad?

-As an alternative to Python scripts that inspect the local file system, DartPad
-isn't a real replacement for that.

-### Why not just use an IDE that makes Dart more convenient?

-Sorry, I'm a dinosaur.
-IDEs drive me crazy.

 ## How does it work?